kushalsharma1218/Low-Level-Design/Design Patterns/src/main/java/org/example/behavioural/observer/notes.md

 # Observer Design Pattern

 ## Definition
+> Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing.

+**When to use**
+- Main Benefit of OBS Pattern: Whenever something happens I might want to do a lot of other things in response to that.
+- Use the Observer pattern when changes to the state of one object may require changing other objects, and the actual set of objects is unknown beforehand or changes dynamically.

 ## Problem Statement And Solution
 Consider a method that is doing a lot of work, and we in thinking of improving our design created Helper class and handed all of our code to that method.

-**When to use**
-- Main Benefit of OBS Pattern: Whenever something happens I might want to do a lot of other things in response to that.
--

 ```java